kushal2908/NEM-blog/readme.md

 #### 2. ExpressJS
 #### 3. MongoDB

 This demo blog project is simple you can post and delete a blog here, well anyone can lol.
-I've followed **MVC pattern** here and **Bootstrap 4.5** for CSS and also some custom css. anyone can use it you dont need to ask.
+I've followed **MVC pattern** here and **Bootstrap 4.5** for CSS and also some custom css.

 #### Download/Clone Project
 **Open your terminal and type**
     `npm install`
 **Then to run the app type**
-    `npm run strat`
+    `npm run start`

-**PS: I used MongoDB ATLAS you have to copy you cluster URL and paste in the app.js line no 12**
+**PS: I used MongoDB ATLAS you have to copy your cluster URL and paste in the app.js line no 12**